Fantasy sports punishments

 Beer league award of shame

-Rival team profile picture
+Rival profile picture

 The loser changes their profile photo to a rival logo for 48 hours.
-Keep it short and painless.

 Final standings frame